MILKYWAY-COOP/bug-free-adventure/README.md

 # Client Portfolio

-We created a portfolio for our clients to showcase their work.
+We created a portfolio for our client to showcase their work.
 We used the following technologies: React, JavaScript, Typescript, and Bootstrap.
 (They are okay with us sharing this project)

 ## Table of Contents